 Options for Carnegie Mellon Undergraduates

 Heinz College does not offer undergraduate degrees.
-It does offer two study options, however, for students pursuing Carnegie Mellon undergraduate degrees - 1) Accelerated Master's Program (AMP), and 2) undergraduate minor in Health Care Policy and Management.
+It does offer two study options, however, for students pursuing Carnegie Mellon undergraduate degrees - 1) Accelerated Master's Program (AMP), and 2) undergraduate minor in Health Care Policy and Management (see below).

 What kinds of careers do Heinz College graduates pursue?